TanveerAhmad2017/Course-Projects/RMICalendar/README.md

 - It can help individuals manage their schedules;
 - It aids groups of people in coordinating common events such as meetings.
 Each user control his/her own calendar.
 - The user may view this calendar or post events(appintments, to-do lists, etc) to the calendar;
 - The calendar tool is also a coordinating tools.
-A user may biew the clendar of other users, and schedule shared events such as meetings.
+A user may view the clendar of other users, and schedule shared events such as meetings.

 ### TODO